brendazam/brendazambran.github.io/README.md

 Bachelor in Communication

 ### Work Experience
 **Associate Researcher.
-Apr - Oct 2022 ·Lancaster, England, United Kingdom**
+Apr - Oct 2022 ·Lancaster, England.**

 Working on the project Phoenix Takes Flight.
 Exploring usability and scalability challenges with community-based health support via social prescribing.
 - Focused on: Social Prescribing, Information Systems, social inequality.
 - Skills: Research · Client Relations · Data Collection · Data Analysis

-**Undergraduate Coordinator Assistant**

-Part-time

-May 2022 - Aug 2022 · 4 mos
+**Undergraduate Coordinator Assistant.
+May - Aug 2022.
+Lancaster, England.**

-- Lancaster, England, United Kingdom
-- I worked for the Department of Accounting and Finance at Lancaster University providing management and administrative support.
+I worked for the Department of Accounting and Finance at Lancaster University providing management and administrative support.
 During my role, I contributed to coordinating educational events at the university such as exams and providing constant communication with students, lecturers, family members and university staff.
 - Skills: Organizational Communication · Administration · Microsoft Office · Management

-**Departmental Assistant**
-- Full-time
-- Sep 2021 - Apr 2022 · 8 mos
+**Departmental Assistant.
+Sep 2021 - Apr 2022.
+Lancaster, England.**

-- England, United Kingdom
-- My principal functions were to support the administration of the Economics Department at Lancaster University, like keeping constant communication with students and university staff about general matters.
+My principal functions were to support the administration of the Economics Department at Lancaster University, like keeping constant communication with students and university staff about general matters.
 I supported the analysis of data from the department for analysis and presentations using the university software LUSI.
 - Skills: B2C · Professional Communication · Analytical Skills · Problem Solving · Microsoft Office